slowshi/monokai-portfolio/README.md

 - Update meta tags in `index.html`.
   - (optional) Update the `porfolio_icon.svg` to the letter of your liking.
 Or use your own svg as your favicon.
 - Add your resume to `/public/`.
+- This repo has Vercel Analytics so remove that if you don't want or need it.
 - Update `/src/constants.tsx`.
 Everything can be updated from this file.
 You can add new projects, experience and update all links and resume references.
 I am adding the TypeScript interfaces below to get an idea of every object.

 ```javascript